Fort Drum volunteers earn recognition for community service

 |0

-This work, Fort Drum volunteers earn recognition for community service [Image 5 of 5], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum volunteers earn recognition for community service, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.